The Basics of Bleed Control

 Wound packing gauze is a specialized type of medical gauze used to fill and pack wounds, particularly deep or cavity wounds, to assist in blood clotting and to help protect against infection.
 A properly packed wound with ample applied pressure should clot an arterial bleed in about 10 minutes.

-Hemostatic gauze are an upgrade to regular wound packing gauze, as they contain hemostatic agents such as Caolin and Chitosan that speed up the body’s natural clotting process.
+Hemostatic gauze are an upgrade to regular wound packing gauze, as they contain hemostatic agents such as Kaolin and Chitosan that speed up the body’s natural clotting process.
 Used in products like Celox, QuikClot, and ChitoGauze, these products, when applied properly, can stop an arterial bleed in 3 minutes or less.

 After packing a wound, the next step would be the apply a pressure bandage.
 The Israeli Emergency Bandage and Emergency Trauma Dressing are the most common and trusted bandages.
 Both allow ease of application with little to no training.
 The Israeli Emergency Bandage is more dynamic, including a pressure bar to apply pressure into the wound to prevent bleeding after packing.